Endrum Anbudan: Production

-Endrum Anbudan was written and directed by R. Bhagyanathan who earlier assisted K. Bhagyaraj, and produced by G. Saravanan and T. G. Thyagarajan under Sathya Jyothi Films.
-Cinematography was handled by M. S. Annadurai, and the editing by Anil Malnad.
+Endrum Anbudan is the writing and directorial debut of R. Bhagyanathan, who earlier assisted K. Bhagyaraj.

 Soundtrack

-Soundtrack was composed by Ilaiyaraaja, and the songs were written by Vaali, Piraisoodan and R. Bhagyanathan.
+The soundtrack was composed by Ilaiyaraaja.

 Release and reception

 Endrum Anbudan was released on 14 August 1992.
 Ayyappa Prasad of The Indian Express wrote "Endrum Anbudan has a very interesting storyline ably directed and scripted by Bhagyanathan (debut) with excellent performances by Sitara and Murali in lead roles".
 C. R. K. of Kalki wrote the film had near perfect incidents, strong dialogues with complete subtlety but with inclusion of two fight scenes.